sagar040/proot-distro-nethunter/README.md

     kgui
     ```

 It is important to remember that the NetHunter GUI is optional.
-If you prefer to use the command-line interface only, you can skip the GUI installation and access NetHunter directly from the command line.
+If you prefer to use only the command-line interface, you can choose the "nethunter terminal" option.